 Eibes came to OPPD as a summer co-op while attending Iowa State University and worked in the department now known as Protection and Automation Engineering.
 Now he works to make sure the utility’s substations are safe, resilient and reliable.

-Plus, Eibes is often involved in helping work and shape OPPD’s strategic directives along with working on supporting economic development through substation facility siting projects.
+Plus, Eibes is often involved in helping shape OPPD’s strategic directives.
+He also supports economic development efforts through substation facility siting projects.

-This summer, OPPD awarded Eibes with the Award of Excellence, the utility’s highest internal award given each year to the employee best represents OPPD, voted upon by peers.
+This summer, OPPD awarded Eibes with the Award of Excellence.
+It is the utility’s highest internal award, given each year to the employee best represents OPPD, voted upon by peers.

 “I think that award relates to my parents investing the time with me, encouraging my development and also instilling through my upbringing to share time and talents with others to help them grow and develop,” he said.
 “The Award of Excellence is just a simple reflection on the many individuals that have invested in me and my attempt to, in turn, invest in others.”